306 Sandycombe Road, Kew London TW9 3NG

 Kew estate agents are specialists in providing property advice for sales and lettings in TW9.
 The Kew branch pride themselves on in depth local knowledge, and delivering excellent results for all clients.
 The office is heavily involved in the local community and sponsors London Welsh ARFC, Richmond Cricket, Tennis and Archery Clubs, as well as The Queen's School, Kew Riverside Primary School and Broomfield House School.

 Kew is a sought after, affluent pocket in South West London.
 Its village charm and wealth of historic houses and gardens – such as Richmond Park and Kew Gardens – makes the area extremely popular with families and those looking to live in a relaxed environment; while still having convenient access to central London.

-Daniel has over 12 years of experience in estate agency in South and West London.
-His strategic approach to marketing has meant Chestertons Kew are prides himself on his strong affinity with the local area and endeavours for his team to be a prominent part of the community.
+Daniel began his career in estate agency in 2005 in South and West London.
+Daniel has a keen eye for marketing, and prides himself on his strong affinity with the local area and endeavours for his team to be a prominent part of the community.

 The well-loved Kew Green Park is within walking distance of the River Thames; the green acts as a good starting point for a rambling walk along the towpath.

 At the North East corner of Kew Green is Kew Pond.
 This old horse pond is now an attractive local feature thanks to volunteers from the Kew Society who planted the island and pond edges, creating habitat for a range of water birds.

 On the first Sunday of every month (except January), around 45 independent traders set up their stalls, many of them award-winning and all of them loving what they sell, whether it’s craft beer or charcuterie, hand-knits or herbal infusions, perfect pies or pottery...
 And with great street food on hand the market has become quite the place to hang out for lunch, listening to the bands in the sunshine-yellow music marquee and meeting friends and neighbours.